bytedance/tailor/README.md

 ## Get started

-Step1: Add to your build.gradle:
+Step1: Add to your build.gradle
 ```gradle
 implementation 'com.bytedance.tailor:library:1.0.1'
 ```

-Step2: For simple usage:
+Step2: For simple usage

 ```java
 // Using Tailor to get a mini hprof file in exception callback